The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Discussion

 \section{Discussion}

-With the dawn of the Rubin Observatory's Legacy Survey of Space and Time \citep[LSST;][]{LSST_DC2,Sanchez22} and the \textit{Nancy Grace Roman Space Telescope} \citep{Spergel15}, it is now imperative to better understand the underlying physics of SNe Ia, distinguish between various intrinsic variation models, and uncover the true cause of the mass step.
+With the dawn of the \textit{Rubin} Observatory's Legacy Survey of Space and Time \citep[LSST;][]{LSST_DC2,Sanchez22} and the \textit{Nancy Grace Roman} Space Telescope \citep{Spergel15}, it is now imperative to better understand the underlying physics of SNe Ia, distinguish between various intrinsic variation models, and uncover the true cause of the mass step.
 Some work has been done to compare simulations and data with regard to the mass step as a function of wavelength, but the analysis has typically involved mass step values plotted against bandpass, allocating equal width per bandpass, rather than plotted as a function of wavelength \citep[e.g.,][]{Uddin20,Uddin23}.
 We repeat the analysis from \citet{Uddin23} comparing mass step values derived from simulations with mass step values calculated from data as a function of wavelength in Fig.~\ref{fig:mass_step_v_wavelength}.
 Both panels include the mass step values from Table~\ref{tab:gammas} from the simulations described in this work.
 The left panel includes mass step values from DEHVILS data from Table~\ref{tab:gammas}, while the right panel presents results from CSP-I \& II data directly from table 15 of \citet{Uddin23}.
 Each reported value's 1$\sigma$ uncertainty is indicated with shading, and while \citet{Uddin23} state that dust may not be responsible for the mass step, given the large uncertainties on the data, we are unable to distinguish between either intrinsic variation model.
-Additionally, by plotting the mass step values as a function of wavelength rather than allocating equal widths to all bandpasses, we can see a larger dependence of the mass step on wavelength than \citet{Uddin23} who report no variation of slope with respect to wavelength.
+Additionally, while \citet{Uddin23} report no variation in the mass step with respect to wavelength, by plotting the mass step values as a function of wavelength rather than allocating equal widths to all bandpasses, we can observe a general trend of a gradual decrease in the magnitude of the mass step in the data from \citet{Uddin23} in the right panel of Fig.~\ref{fig:mass_step_v_wavelength}.
 We therefore conclude that we cannot rule out either the achromatic or the dust-based model with either the data from this work or the data from \citet{Uddin23}, and we are also unable to make a definitive statement on whether or not the mass step has a dependence on wavelength with either dataset.

 Distinguishing between a wavelength-independent mass step, where a mass step is found to be present in the NIR, and a wavelength-dependent mass step (no NIR mass step) has been shown to be possible by \citet{Bailey23} using simulated \textit{Euclid} \citep{Euclid} and LSST data.
 LSST will have rest-frame $Y$-band data; however, we find from simulations that $Y$-band data is not red enough to mitigate the effects from the mass step enough to make a definitive statement on the mass step's wavelength dependence (or independence).
 With the data available currently in redder bands, constraints on the NIR mass step are too loose to make a definitive statement on the existence of a NIR mass step or lack thereof.